 An Idaho Medical Savings Account (MSA) allows you to save for medical expenses and long-term care costs while reducing the amount of Idaho individual income tax that you owe.

 Contributions to a federal MSA or health savings account (HSA) don’t qualify for this Idaho deduction.

 For your account to qualify as an MSA, the financial institution must include the words “Medical Savings Account” or the letters “MSA” on your statement as well as in the name, title, description, or designation of the account.

-This account is used only to pay eligible medical, vision, and dental expenses (as defined by the Internal Revenue Code), along with health insurance and supplemental Medicare premiums and long-term care expenses.
+You can use this account to pay only eligible medical, vision, and dental expenses (as defined by the Internal Revenue Code), along with health insurance and supplemental Medicare premiums and long-term care expenses.

 In addition, transportation to and from a medical appointment is an eligible expense.
-The amount can be based either on your actual cost (e.g. gas, oil, parking) or on the optional standard medical mileage rate set by the Internal Revenue Service.
+The amount can be based either on your actual cost (e.g. gas, oil, parking) or on the optional standard medical mileage rate that the Internal Revenue Service (IRS) sets.

 Withdrawals for ineligible expenses